rehierl/node-tree-outliner/1-1-2-order-theory/1-1-structures-1.md

 <!-- ======================================================================= -->
 ## wikipedia, partial order

-* poset - a partially ordered set
+* aka. poset, a partially ordered set
 * formalizes the intuitive concept of ordering
 * i.e. a set joined with a binary relation on that set
 * the relation indicates which element precedes another